 COASTAL DECOR

-Rich polished wood reminds us of the hull of a mighty ship, and thickly woven jute, high luster finishes and crisp linen pair well with a range of oceanic hues and stormy greys.
+Rich, polished wood reminds us of a mighty ship’s hull and thickly woven jute, high luster finishes, and crisp linen pair well with a range of oceanic hues and stormy greys.
 Navy and white are the backbone of a sailing-inspired look.
-You can tone down the nautical theme by incorporating pillows in modern prints and creamy neutrals instead of stark whites as shown in the featured image above (designed by Muskoka Living Interiors designer Cory DeFrancisco).
+You can tone down the nautical theme by incorporating pillows in modern prints and creamy neutrals instead of stark whites, as shown in the featured image above (designed by Muskoka Living Interiors designer Cory DeFrancisco).
 Create your own breezy and effortless chic space with these coastal-inspired finds.
-Shop by design style: Bohemian, Farmhouse, Modern Glam, French Country, Modern Rustic, Scandinavian, Tonal Chic or Urban Earthy.

-Directly below the following images find a step-by-step guide on how to decorate with Coastal style in your own home including:
+Directly below the following images, find a step-by-step guide on how to decorate with Coastal style in your own home, including:

 1. How to choose the right Coastal color scheme to match your style